k2view-academy/K2View-Academy/articles/04_fabric_studio/09_logic_files_and_categories.md

 Go to the **Project Tree**, right-click **Java** and click **New SharedLogic Category File / New Logic Category File**.

-Note that when creating a new function, enter a new category name to automatically create a new category folder.
+Note that when creating a new function, you should enter a new category name, which would automatically create a new category folder.

 </studio>